ivanvaladares/node-sms-api/README.md

 ![How it works](assets/flow.png?raw=true "Node-SMS-API and Node-SMS-APP")

 ## Is there a live example?
 You can go to https://node-sms-api.herokuapp.com/admin and register your applications and phones.
 This website is for test only.
-All data will be erased without any notice.
+All data can be erased at any time without notice!
 There is also an API to send SMS and get phones and messages status at: http://node-sms-api.herokuapp.com/api-docs

 ## About the app
 Actually, there are two separated apps.
 The Cordova APP and the Backend (in Node/Express).